DNnate/CISSP-Study-Resources/CISSP-Domain-1-Objectives.md

   - The privacy guidelines of the **Organization for Economic Co-operation and Development (OECD)** require orgs to avoid unjustified obstacles to trans-border data flow, set limits to personal data collection, protect personal data with reasonable security and more
        - The OECD Privacy Guidelines on the Protection of Privacy and Transborder Flows of Personal Data, provide a framework for the protection of personal information and the management of data flows across borders.
        - First adopted in 1980 and revised in 2013.
 They key principles are
-       - 1. Collection Limitation: Organizations should collect only the data that is needed for their purposes and should do so fairly and lawfully.
+       - 1. ✏️Collection Limitation: Organizations should collect only the data that is needed for their purposes and should do so ❄️fairly and lawfully.
-         2. Data Quality: Organizations should ensure that personal data is relevant and accurate, and should update it as necessary to maintain its quality.
+         2. ✏️Data Quality: Organizations should ensure that personal data is relevant and accurate, and should update it as necessary to maintain its quality.
-         3. Purpose Specification: Organizations must clearly state the purposes for data collection and use, and any subsequent use should be consistent with these purposes.
+         3. ✏️Purpose Specification: Organizations must clearly state the purposes for data collection and use, and any subsequent use should be consistent with these purposes.
-         4. Use Limitation: Data should be used only for the purposes for which it was collected, and any new use should require additional consent or legal justification.
+         4. ✏️Use Limitation: Data should be used only for the purposes for which it was collected, and any new use should require additional consent or legal justification.
-         5. Security Safeguards: Organizations should implement appropriate security measures to protect personal data from unauthorized access and misuse.
+         5. ✏️Security Safeguards: Organizations should implement appropriate security measures to protect personal data from unauthorized access and misuse.
-         6. Openness: Organizations should be transparent about their data collection and processing practices, and individuals should be informed about these practices.
+         6. ✏️Openness: Organizations should be transparent about their data collection and processing practices, and individuals should be informed about these practices.
-         7. Individual Participation: Data subjects should have the right to access their personal data, request corrections, and ensure that their data is accurate and up-to-date.
+         7. ✏️Individual Participation: Data subjects should have the right to access their personal data, request corrections, and ensure that their data is accurate and up-to-date.
-         8. Accountability: Organizations should ensure compliance with the guidelines and be able to demonstrate their adherence to these principles.
+         8. ✏️Accountability: Organizations should ensure compliance with the guidelines and be able to demonstrate their adherence to these principles.
   - **Fourth Amendment** to the US Constitution: the right of the people to be secure in their persons, houses, papers, effects against unreasonable search and seizure
   - It sets the “📝probable cause📝” standard that law enforcement officers must follow when conducting searches and/or seizures of private property.
 It also states that those officers must obtain a warrant before gaining involuntary access to such property.
-  - **Electronic Communication Privacy Act (ECPA)**: as amended, protects wire, oral, and electronic communications while those communications are being made, are in transit, and when they are stored on computers; makes it a crime to invade electronic privacy of an individual, and it broadened the Federal Wiretap Act
+  - **Electronic Communication Privacy Act (ECPA)**: as amended, protects wire, oral, and electronic communications while those communications are being made, are in transit, and when they are stored on computers; makes it a ✏️crime to invade electronic privacy of an individual, and it broadened the Federal Wiretap Act
+      - ECPA passed in 1986 to expand and revise federal wiretapping and electronic eavesdropping provisions, making it a crime to intercept or procure electronic communications, and includes important provisions that ✏️protect a person’s wire and electronic communications from being intercepted by another private individual
   - HIPAA: see above
   - HITECH: see above
   - California SB 1386 (2002): immediate disclosure to individuals for PII breach